 |Ages 3-5 (parent may assist)||25m (1 length)||300 m|

 |Ages 12-14||100m (4 lengths)||6.25km (5 loops)||1.7km|

-Guided tours of the race course will be available on the Friday evening before the event, starting in the lobby of the Memorial Centre at the reception desk.
-The tours will start at 5:30 and 6:30pm.
+A guided tour of the race course will be available on the Friday evening before the event, starting at 6:00pm in the lobby of the Memorial Centre at the reception desk.

 The Swim Stage

 - 6-lane, 25-metre heated pool (Woolwich Memorial Centre)

 - Racers 3 – 5 years old may be accompanied in the water by a parent or guardian or swim volunteer